 - Restricted-use bay (e.g. for loading or buses) – see below.

-*This can be challenging to monitor because the enforcement officer has to record all the vehicles parked on each pass, and identify any that were there on a previous pass.
+*This can be challenging to monitor because the enforcement officer has to record all the vehicles parked on each patrol, and identify any that were there on a previous patrol.
 Disc parking offers a practical solution, where drivers must display their arrival time, either using a cardboard disc issued by the council or simply by writing on a piece of paper.

 - Loading bay – needed for commercial and home (parcel and supermarket) deliveries; also desirable for residents when their nearest available parking is some distance from their homes (an issue if parking is removed from arterial roads).